 You can make oat flour easily and inexpensively at home simply by blending up some rolled oats in a high powered blender or food processor.
 Or you can purchase it ready made from many grocery stores or order it online.

 I used a combination of maple syrup and coconut sugar as the sweeteners in this recipe.
 The combination of the liquid maple syrup and the solid, grainy coconut sugar helps these vegan oatmeal raisin cookies stay crispy on the outside and soft and chewy on the inside.

-These cookies are spiced with a bit of cinnamon and plenty of vanilla extract.
+These vegan cookies are spiced with a bit of cinnamon and plenty of vanilla extract.
 You could add a dash of nutmeg if you like for an extra layer of flavour but I love them as is.

-The trick to getting these cookies into a nice, uniform shape is to first roll them into a ball with your hands.
+The trick to getting these vegan oatmeal cookies into a nice, uniform shape is to first roll them into a ball with your hands.
 Just scoop out a heaping teaspoon of dough, then roll into a ball before placing on a parchment paper lined baking tray.